Recognized/ScreencastEditor/README.md

 12. Selected range.
 13. Recognized word.

-Editions made to an audio are synchronously applied to the script according to bindings.
+Editions that are made to an audio are synchronously applied to the script according to bindings.

 ### Recognition